 Cancer immunology research at Penn encompasses the entire spectrum from basic research of tumor cell recognition and tumor-immune system interactions to innovative clinical trials in cancer patients.
 A number of investigators have pioneered novel vaccine approaches against cancer and have developed state-of-the-art techniques for boosting patient immunity.
 Investigators working on both Immunity to Infections and Cancer Immunology have close ties with the microbiology, infectious diseases, vaccine, gene therapy and HIV research communities at Penn.

 Autoimmunity, Tolerance and Immune-mediated Pathology

 Using a wide spectrum of approaches and disease conditions, numerous investigators at Penn are focusing their efforts on the control of immune reactions.
 Many laboratories are examining fundamental mechanisms involved in breakdown of physiological tolerance and are working to develop strategies to block destructive immune responses.
 Several investigators at Penn have pioneered the understanding of how excessive immune response during infection is controlled.
 Laboratories at Penn are also developing novel approaches for inducing tolerance to organ transplants.

-Penn's Immunology Graduate Group and the Immunologists at National Institutes of Health have forged a partnership that further enriches our students' educational experience and research opportunities.
-A distinguished group of investigators from the Bethesda, MD campus of the NIH has joined the University of Pennsylvania faculty in Immunology, enhancing our program in areas such as structural biology, human genetics, and cell biology, specifically as they relate to Immunology.
+Penn's Immunology Graduate Group and the immunologists at National Institutes of Health have forged a partnership that further enriches our students' educational experience and research opportunities.
+A distinguished group of investigators from the Bethesda, Maryland campus of the NIH has joined the University of Pennsylvania faculty in immunology, enhancing our program in areas such as structural biology, human genetics, and cell biology, specifically as they relate to Immunology.
 The partnership brings to the IGG the extraordinary resources and scientific expertise present at the NIH, one of the largest and most renowned biomedical research centers in the world.